 Is Copywriting Profitable?
+Does It Pay Well?

 Which is More Profitable: In-House or Freelance Copywriting?

-For the most part, the main difference is that an in-house copywriter is limited to a fixed monthly salary.
+The major difference is that an in-house copywriter is limited to a fixed monthly salary.
 A freelance copywriter has greater financial flexibility because earnings usually vary from month to month, depending on how many projects they work on and how many hours they spend writing.
 Freelancers also get to enjoy copywriting from home or other locations since they are not bound to physically report in offices.

-Freelance copywriters do face certain challenges, such as the constant need to hunt for new clients, the lack of benefits (health insurance, retirement, etc), and the risks of unpredictable income.
-Although earnings are generally higher, there may also be slower months when they won’t make as much.
+Freelance copywriters face certain challenges, such as the constant need to hunt for new clients, the lack of benefits (health insurance, retirement, etc), and the risks of unpredictable income.
+Although earnings are higher, there may also be slower months when they won’t make as much.

 A freelance writer earns an average of $93K per year in the USA, according to ZipRecruiter while Talent.com reports that an in-house copywriter has an average yearly salary of $68K.